chasecarl/dotfiles/README.md

 **Cons:**
 * it doesn't update the preview instantly.
 Here, it's bounded to the vim's `updatetime` and the recommended value is 1000ms, i.e. 1s.
 In other words, **it autoupdates only once in a second**.
 And it also produces this flickering reload animation that is very disturbing to me!
 And does so every second!
+**upd.:** Actually, vim-live-latex-preview flickers **inside vim** (the status bar) when the live updating is ON, and I found myself switching it OFF and switch ON only when I need to see the changes, that is equivalent to just compile the file on demand.
+I dunno if I'll stay with vim-live-latex-preview